 What does a Housing First team generally do?

 Once a person has been assessed and Housing First is found to be the appropriate intervention, they are provided with a Housing First team.
 This team helps them find a place, get settled, and supports them as they move forward.
-The team will go with them to look at different apartments, and help get everything arranged; be there for moving day; take them to Find (Homeward Trust’s initiative that provides people moving out of homelessness through Housing First with free furnishings) to get set up with initial furniture, start-up food, cleaning supplies, basic tools.
+The team will go with them to look at different apartments, and help get everything arranged; be there for moving day; take them to Find (Homeward Trust’s social enterprise that provides essential furnishings to people moving out of homelessness through the Housing First program; findedmonton.com) to get set up with initial furniture, start-up food, cleaning supplies, basic tools.

 Then depending on what a person needs, members of the team will visit regularly.
 It could be as many as two day a week for the first few months.